 “You can then use that electricity later to avoid buying expensive peak-time grid power which will cost 35 cents or more.
 The financial opportunity for the battery is in the spread between the high price you avoid paying and the low FiT price that you forgo earning.”

-4. Some electricity retailers now offer free day-time power
+6. Electricity retailers must now offer free daytime power

-This means you can juice up a home battery for free during this window (in addition to storing your own solar power through the day) and use it later that night.
+Plans offering free electricity windows means you can juice up a home battery for free during this time (in addition to storing your own solar power through the day).
+Then you can use it later that night, or export it for a night-time FiT or via your virtual power plant.

 Free power might sound amazing, but Finn warns it does come with some serious provisos.